kbmsg/domino-scripts/README.md

 **Saved Scripts**

 Scripts saved via the **Save to Library** button appear here, newest first.
 Each entry shows the script title (derived from your prompt), language, server, and date saved.
 Click any entry to reload it into the output panel.
 Click **✕** to delete it.
 Saved scripts persist in browser storage across sessions.

+**Save to Domino**

+Provide your DRAPI server information, a login and password, the .nsf, and a scope name.

 **Important Notes**